Unraveling the McLaren F1 LM: Racing Triumphs, Unique Facts, and Collector's Dream

 FAQs

-Q. How much does a McLaren F1 LM cost?
+How much does a McLaren F1 LM cost?

 The McLaren F1 LM currently holds a value of around $33 Million as per Hagerty's evaluation tool.
 In 2019, the F1 LM at an auction was sold for $19.8 Million.

-Q. How many McLaren F1 LM were made?
+How many McLaren F1 LM were made?

 A total of 5 units of McLaren F1 LM were ever made mimicing the 5 finishing spots of F1 GTR in the 1995 24 Hours of Le Mans.

-Q. Who owns McLaren F1 LM?
+Who owns the McLaren F1 LM?

 Out of 5 McLaren F1 LMs ever produced, the chassis numbers LM001, LM004, and LM005 sit in the vast car collection of Sultan of Brunei.
 He reportedly purchased 10 McLaren F1 out of which, three were LM spec.
 The LM002 is owned by Yoshio Tsuzuki, CEO of Zent and sponsor on Le Mans and SuperGT.
 Ralph Lauren, an American fashion designer, philanthropist, and founder of brand Ralph Lauren owns the LM004 chassis.
 There is a XP1 Prototype LM which is still retained by the brand and is on display at the McLaren Technology Centre in Woking.